Control

 | Right to Restriction | Pause data processing | Implemented |

-Keys are generated in hardware (Secure Enclave); password-based key derivation is not used.
+Keys are generated in hardware in the Secure Enclave; password-based key derivation is not used.

 | Aspect | Implementation | Standard |